The z-DM distribution of fast radio bursts: The --DM distribution

 The reversal of the Macquart relation has several practical consequences.
 Firstly: for surveys with a large sample of FRBs, the burst with the greatest DM will \emph{not} be the most distant.
 An excellent example of this phenomenon is FRB 170428 \citep[ASKAP;][]{Shannonetal2018}, which is most likely to originate below $z=0.3$, rather than the value of $z\sim1$ expected from the Macquart relation.
 FRB~160102, observed by Parkes, is another likely candidate.
 The implication is that works using a 1--1 DM--z relation will vastly over-estimate the maximum FRB energy, since they will necessarily attribute a large distance and therefore high energy to the highest DM event, which may in fact be quite local.

-A key test of this reversal would be the detection of an FRB with DM$\gtrsim 1000$\,pc\,cm$^{-3}$ by ASKAP in ICS mode, and its subsequent localisation to a redshift $z \lesssim 0.5$.
-Again, we note that this reversal of the Macquart relation will always be present to some extent, since it is fundamentally due to observational effects which are known and understood --- it is merely the extent of this effect which is currently uncertain.
+A key test of this reversal would be the detection of an FRB with DM$\gtrsim 1000$\,pc\,cm$^{-3}$ by ASKAP in ICS mode, and its subsequent localisation to a redshift $z \lesssim 0.6$.
+Again, we note that this reversal of the Macquart relation will always be present to some extent, since it is fundamentally due to observational effects which are known and understood --- it is merely the extent of this effect, and the DM for any given survey above which it occurs, that is currently uncertain,

 Finally, we note that the existence of FRBs with very high DMs has raised the possibility of using FRBs to probe for the signature of Helium reionisation \citep{DengCosmology2014,CalebHelium2019,Linder2020}.
 While this is by no means ruled out, it emphasises that doing so will require FRBs to be localised, since simple measures of FRB properties as a function of DM will yield a very large scatter in redshifts, and hence reduced statistical power.